News

 4-0-15-5 vs Gujarat Giants

-Delhi Capitals (DC) all-rounder Marizanne Kapp’s destructive pace had folded the Gujarat Giants for just 105 runs in the WPL 2024.
-Notably, this is the second-lowest total of the league so far, following the Giants’ 64 all-out against MI to kick off the season.
+Delhi Capitals all-rounder Marizanne Kapp’s destructive pace folded the Gujarat Giants for 105 in the WPL 2024.
+Notably, this is one of the lowest totals of the league so far, following the Giants’ 64 all-out against MI to kick off the season.

-The South African player dismissed all four of their top-order batters, including Sabbhineni Meghana, Laura Wolvaardt, Harleen Deol, Ashleigh Gardner, and the keeper-batter Sushma Verma, to finish with the figures of 4-0-15-5.
-DC openers Shafali Verma and Meg Lanning, who will now lead the UP Warriorz (UPW), easily chased down the target in just 43 deliveries.
+The South African player dismissed four of their top-order batters- Sabbhineni Meghana, Laura Wolvaardt, Harleen Deol, Ashleigh Gardner, and the keeper-batter Sushma Verma.
+She finished with the figures of 4-0-15-5, and ranks second in the list of best bowling figures in WPL.
+DC openers Shafali Verma and Meg Lanning easily chased down the target in 43 deliveries.

 Asha Sobhana